CenturyLinkCloud/mdw/docs/_docs/guides/MicroservicesCookbook.md

 ### The MDW Base Package:
 - When you create design artifacts in MDW, these are organized into workflow packages, which are different from Java packages in that they can contain assets in a wide variety of formats.
 Much of the MDW framework's core functionality itself is delivered this way.
 The essential assets required by MDW are included in the packages "com.centurylink.mdw.base" and "com.centurylink.mdw.hub".
 If you choose the built-in database asset persistence, these base packages will already exist, and you can skip down to Section 2.
 Otherwise, if you're using a new database or VCS asset persistence, you'll need to import these packages locally from the MDW repository as follows.
 - Expand your newly-created workflow project in Process Explorer and you'll see that it currently contains no packages.
 Right-click on the project and select Import > Package.
-Choose the "Discover" option and leave the repository location as the default.
+Choose the "Discover" option and leave the repository location as the default. `Note: The Asset Discovery URL is yet to be determined.
+In the meantime, take the default URL.`

   ![xml formatter](../images/importBasePackages.png)